RalphHightower/blog/_posts/2024-11-02-TheSilenceOfTheCowards.md

 - Robert “Woody” Johnson, New York Jets owner – “Americans remember how good it was or how much better it was on the border and inflation and gas prices and grocery prices, all that, during the Trump administration, and they want to get back there.”
 - Winklevoss (Cameron & Tyler) twins. donated more than $1 million each to support Trump, citing Trump’s “Pro-Bitcoin Pro-Crypto Pro-Business” position.[^31]
 - Miriam Adelson, owner of the Dallas Mavericks and the wife of the late casino executive Sheldon Adelson
 - Tesla CEO Elon Musk,
-- Marc Andreesen  venture capitalists
+- Marc Andreesen, venture capitalists
 - Ben Horowitz, venture capitalists
 - Ike Perlmutter, former Marvel Chairman
 - Richard Uihlein, shipping magnate